Darxo/Hardened/README.md

 - Most vanilla difficulty scaling methods (day/player strength/renown scaling) are disabled
 - Instead the following streamlined system is added:
-	- Contracts are 1% more difficult for every 10 Renown, up to a maximum of 1000% more
+	- Contracts are 1% more difficult for every 14 Renown, up to a maximum of 1000% more
-	- Contracts pay 1% more Crowns for every 10 Renown, up to a maximum of 1000% more
+	- Contracts pay 1% more Crowns for every 14 Renown, up to a maximum of 1000% more
+	- Every Settlement has 0.5% more resources (e.g. for spawning Caravans and Militia) for every day that has passed up to a maximum of 150% at day 300
 	- Every other scaling encounter in the world becomes 1% more difficult for every day that has passed, up to a maximum of 300% at day 300
 - You can view the current contract difficulty when looking at the renown tooltip
 - Arena Contracts/Tournaments are excluded from that scaling rework and still work like they do in Vanilla